Bo386/architecture-tycoon/GAME_INTRODUCTION.md

 **Architecture Tycoon** is an innovative educational simulation game designed to teach software engineers core principles of system architecture design through interactive gameplay.
 Unlike traditional theoretical learning, players will build and scale a real system architecture from scratch, learning through practice and growing through challenges.

+### 📖 Story Background

+**Your Journey: From Full-Stack Developer to CTO**

+Welcome to **InstaBuy** (即时购) - your startup e-commerce platform that's about to experience explosive growth!
+You begin as a full-stack developer working from your dorm room, and through 9 levels of architectural challenges, you'll grow into a Chief Technology Officer managing a high-traffic distributed system.

+**The Mission:**
+- Start with a simple MVP running on your laptop
+- Scale to handle thousands of concurrent users
+- Navigate through real-world growth challenges
+- Make smart architectural decisions within budget constraints
+- Ultimately ring the NASDAQ opening bell! 🔔

+**Core Loop:**
+Traffic Growth → System Bottleneck → Architecture Upgrade → Profit → Next Growth Wave

 ### Core Philosophy

 **Learn from Practice, Master Architecture Through Gaming**